 Kevin Biniazan, the lawyer representing the two victims, confirmed that the accused doctor’s indictment was connected to the allegations levied against him by their clients.

-Biniazan hoped that the indictment would provide some closure to the abused victims as they continuously suffered emotional harm and received threats not to come forward.
+Biniazan hoped that the indictment would provide closure to the abused victims as they continuously suffered emotional harm and were threatened not to come forward.

 The court documents offer more detail about the indictment, revealing that the doctor took advantage of a young patient’s mental incapacity and abused her during visitations.